Pierre Desir: San Diego Chargers

 On September 4, 2016, the San Diego Chargers claimed Desir off of waivers.
-Head coach Mike McCoy named Desir the fifth cornerback on the Chargers’ depth chart to begin the regular season, behind Jason Verrett, Brandon Flowers, Casey Hayward, and Craig Mager.
+Head coach Mike McCoy named Desir the fifth cornerback on the Chargers' depth chart to begin the regular season, behind Jason Verrett, Brandon Flowers, Casey Hayward, and Craig Mager.
 On October 22, 2016, the Chargers released Desir, but re-signed him two days later, only to be released again on October 29, 2016.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On November 2, 2016, the Seattle Seahawks signed Desir to their practice squad.

 On January 16, 2017, the Seahawks signed Desir to a one-year, $790,000 reserve/future contract.
 Throughout training camp, Desir competed to be a backup cornerback against Mike Tyson, Tramaine Brock, Neiko Thorpe, Demetrius McCray, and DeAndre Elliott.
-On September 2, 2017, the Seattle Seahawks waived Desir as part of their final roster cuts.
+On September 2, 2017, the Seahawks waived Desir as part of their final roster cuts.

 Indianapolis Colts

 2017 season

 On September 3, 2017, the Indianapolis Colts claimed Desir off of waivers.
-Head coach Chuck Pagano named Desir the sixth cornerback on the Colts’ depth chart, behind Vontae Davis, Rashaan Melvin, Nate Hairston, Quincy Wilson, and Kenny Moore.
+Head coach Chuck Pagano named Desir the sixth cornerback on the Colts' depth chart, behind Vontae Davis, Rashaan Melvin, Nate Hairston, Quincy Wilson, and Kenny Moore II.

-Desir earned a starting role in Week 8 after he surpassed Nate Hairston, Quincy Wilson, and Kenny Moore on the depth chart.
-He replaced Vontae Davis who was released on November 9, 2017, On November 12, 2017, Desir collected a season-high eight combined tackles, deflected two passes, and made his first career interception during a 20–17 loss against the Pittsburgh Steelers in Week 10.
-Desir intercepted a pass by Steelers’ quarterback Ben Roethlisberger, that was originally intended for wide receiver Martavis Bryant, during the first quarter.
+Desir earned a starting role in Week 8 after he surpassed Hairston, Wilson, and Moore on the depth chart.
+He replaced Davis who was released on November 9, 2017, On November 12, 2017, Desir collected a season-high eight combined tackles, deflected two passes, and made his first career interception during a 20–17 loss against the Pittsburgh Steelers in Week 10.
+Desir intercepted a pass by Steelers' quarterback Ben Roethlisberger, that was originally intended for wide receiver Martavis Bryant, during the first quarter.
 On December 3, 2017, Desir suffered a shoulder injury as the Colts lost 30–10 at the Jacksonville Jaguars.
 On December 4, 2017, the Colts placed Desir on injured reserve.
 He finished the season with 32 combined tackles (21 solo), seven pass deflections, and one interception in nine games and six starts.

 2018 season

 On March 20, 2018, the Colts signed Desir to a one-year, $1.75 million contract that included $750,000 guaranteed.
-Throughout training camp, Desir competed to be a starting cornerback against Nate Hairston, Quincy Wilson, and Kenny Moore.
-Head coach Frank Reich named Desir the third cornerback on the Colts’ depth chart to begin the regular season, behind Kenny Moore and Nate Hairston.
+Throughout training camp, Desir competed to be a starting cornerback against Hairston, Wilson, and Moore.
+Head coach Frank Reich named Desir the third cornerback on the Colts' depth chart to begin the regular season, behind Moore and Hairston.
 On September 30, 2018, Desir made five solo tackles, broke up a pass attempt, and intercepted a pass during a 37–34 loss against the Houston Texans.
 In Week 6, he collected a season-high nine combined tackles during a 42–34 loss at the New York Jets.
 He finished the 2018 NFL season with 79 combined tackles (60 solo), eight pass deflections, and one interception in 16 games and 12 starts.
 Desir received an overall grade of 77.5 from Pro Football Focus, which ranked as the 18th best overall grade among all qualifying cornerbacks in 2018.